Karen Beasley Sea Turtle Rescue and Rehabilitation Center

 ADMISSION (PLUS sales tax & fees):

-$7.00 General Admission (Ages 13-61) $6.00 Military (Active Duty and Veterans) $6.00 Seniors (Ages 62 and up) $5.00 Children (Ages 3-12) $0.00 Babies and Toddlers (Ages 0-2) (Babies are free but ticket still required to reserve their spot!)
+$7.00 General Admission (Ages 13-61) $6.00 Military (Active Duty and Veterans) $6.00 Seniors (Ages 62 and up) $5.00 Children (Ages 3-12) $0.00 Babies and Toddlers (Ages 0-2) (Babies are free but a ticket is still required to save their spot!)

 We are a 501(c)(3) Non-Profit Organization - POWERED BY VOLUNTEERS EIN: 56-1967579